jdmota/quasejs/packages/builder/README.md

 ## getTypeTransforms

-A synchronous function that accepts `( importee: ModuleUtils, importer: ?ModuleUtils )` and returns `null` or an array of strings.
+A synchronous function that accepts `( importee: ModuleContext, importer: ?ModuleContext )` and returns `null` or an array of strings.

 Returning `null` defers to other `getTypeTransforms` functions.